ClydeHoadley/Simple-samples-of-C-with-explanations/README.md

     This program uses a recursive depth-first search algorithm to solve a maze.
     This C program was derived from a Python program written and demonstrated on YouTube by Richard West.

+    sLinkedList.c
+     Demonstrate a linked list using strings.
+The program was developed with the vision of some day developing into a binary tree.
+So, strings are linked & listed in descending order with larger ASCII character values first and lower ASCII characters values on last.  (z-a) come before (Z-A).
+This will be important when this program becomes the core of a binary tree program.
+There is an identical program sLinkedList.c using strings.

     wordsdata.txt
     A datafile of 1 to 6 character unsorted words, all lower case, for use as an input file.